The sky is falling!

 Oh, right.
 Well, just keep on doing what you've been doing.
 I did say "present company excluded," right?
 So keep collecting and depositing your paychecks.
 Keep researching high-quality, low-priced stocks.
 Keep buying shares at a significant margin of safety.
 And, as always, keep purchasing no more of any given stock than you can afford to lose.
 (Because, after all, we all make mistakes from time to time.)

 Once you've got that down, though, it's time to get greedy.

 Greed is good

-A lot of investors are saying things like, "Oh, spit!
-OMG!
-The sky is falling!" right now.
+See the opening lines of this column up above?
+A lot of investors are saying things like that right now.
 Even the pros are panicking.
-The hedge fund types?
-They're worrying about making their quarterly numbers, and they're selling out of positions they love, in a frantic attempt to stanch the bleeding.
+The hedge-fund types?
+They're worrying about making their quarterly numbers, and they're selling out of positions they love, in a frantic attempt to staunch the bleeding.

-Meanwhile, you should consult your stock "wish list" and see whether the panic selling has pushed any of your favorite stocks down below your hoped-for buy-in price.
-You've got a wish list drawn up, don't you?
+Meanwhile, you should consult your stock "wish list" -- you've drawn one up, right? -- and see whether the panic selling has pushed any of your favorite stocks down below your hoped-for buy-in price.
 Today just might be your lucky day.